tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Getting started/Understanding the PayU module/_index.md

 | Sign off        | This option closes the session of the active user.                                      |

 ### 3. Main panel
-This panel loads the selected option either in the left panel or in the option at the top.
+This panel loads the selected option either in the left panel ou in the option at the top.
 The _**Home**_ page is selected by default, so it loads as soon as you log in the Módulo PayU.

 To set an option as displayed by default, click the three dot menu at the top right of the panel and select _**Set as main page**_.